blockchainsllc/in3-docs/docs/bitcoin.md

 - Block header
 - Coinbase transaction (first transaction of the block)
 - Merkle proof (for the coinbase transaction)

+In comparison to Ethereum there is no block number in a [Bitcoin block header](bitcoin.html#bitcoin-block-header).
+Bitcoin uses the height of a block, which is the number of predecessors.
+The genesis block is at height 0 since there are no predecessors (the block with 100 predecessors is at height 100).
+Therefore, you need to know the complete Bitcoin blockchain to verify the height of a block (by counting the links back to the genesis block).
+Hence, actors that do not store the complete chain (like an Incubed client) are not able to verify the height of a block.
+To change that Gavin Andresen proposed a change to the Bitcoin protocol in 2012.

 > Bitcoin Improvement Proposal 34 (BIP-34) introduces an upgrade path for versioned transactions and blocks.
 A unique value is added to newly produced coinbase transactions, and blocks are updated to version 2.
 After block number 227,835 all blocks must include the block height in their coinbase transaction.